 In a normal year, around 330 prospects are invited to the NFL Combine.
 These players are selected by the combine’s Player Selection Committee.
 The committee is made up of scouting service directors and members of various NFL player personnel departments.
 Invites are decided by the committee members voting on the players.
 “The goal of the committee is to invite every player that will be drafted in the ensuing NFL Draft.”

-Why is it strange that no invites have been sent?
+Why is it strange that no invites were sent?

 Usually, around 250 invitations are sent, before bowl games, to those who have completed their final season of eligibility.
 Then, following the underclassmen declaration deadline, further invites are extended to around 50 underclassmen who have declared.
 However, this number is fluid based on the number of underclassmen who actually declare in a given year.
 The number is then made up with the next wave of seniors, as referenced by Pauline on the show.